thisismydesign/easy_logging/README.md

 ## Usage

-Add `include EasyLogging` to any class you want to extend with logging functionality.
+Add `include EasyLogging` to any context (e.g. a class) you want to extend with logging functionality.

 ```ruby
 require 'easy_logging'